pwnjack/gulpfile-bower/README.md

 ## Errors

-For now error handling is not in the scope of the project, so if you get one and the process hangs just run
+For now error handling is not in the scope of the project, so if you get one the script will stop watching you file changes, to start it again run

     gulp watch

-This will re-run just the watch task.
+This will re-run just the watch task, and a start compiling in the production folder (/public) again.

-If you have an error of version mismatch from your gulp global install and the local one inside the project, simply run
+During installation you could have an error of version mismatch from your gulp global installation, differing from the local installation (in your project's folder),in those cases run

     sudo npm install gulp

-It will update the local installation of gulp to the latest version.
+It will update the local installation of gulp to the latest available version.

 If you have any suggestion or optimization feel free to submit a pull request or open an issue, I like feedback.